sebbekarlsson/wpthemegen/README.md

 # wpthemegen
 > Generate a wordpress theme fron a JSON config.

-> _Because nobody wants to write PHP_
+> _Because nobody wants to write PHP._

 # How to install